The ULHT Maternity department were rated good by the CQC in October 2021.

 Can my supporting partner attend if they test positive?

 Unfortunately, we cannot allow your support partner to attend if they have tested positive for Coronavirus, or are displaying symptoms.
-They will need to fulfil the self-isolation requirements to keep themselves and others safe.

 How long will these restrictions be in place?